tfeb/tfeb-lisp-tools/README.md

 This second example is betraying the fact that I'm on a Mac: the mac's filesystem is case-insensitive / case-preserving, so the file is being found with an uppercase filename, when its name is 'really' lowercase.

+### Notes
+`require-module` does quite a lot of processing of pathnames.
+It is all intended to be portable but it also turns out to explore some of the boundaries of what implementations support.
+As an example, SBCL can't currently deal with making partly-wild logical pathnames, so in SBCL you often need to provide stringy logical pathnames in configurations.

 ## Installing modules automagically: `install-providers`
 I now use makefiles to install my personal CL modules and systems, and either ASDF or the LispWorks system definition tool to build them once installed[^6].
 Previously I used an ancestor of this code.
 It lives in the `org.tfeb.tools.install-providers` package and will add `:org.tfeb.tools.install-providers` to `*modules*`.

-`install-providers` will install a set of modules from the files they were originally loaded from into a directory tree under a specified root.
+**`install-providers`** will install a set of modules from the files they were originally loaded from into a directory tree under a specified root.
 It has one argument which is the root under which to install things.
 The remaining keyword arguments are:

 - `providers` is an alist of `(module-name . providing-file)` which tells it what to install, the default being `*module-providers*` from `require-module`;
 - `really` says to really copy the files, the default is `nil` in which case it will just tell you what it would do;